-Over the course of the last year we have all needed to adapt to the drastic changes we have had to make in our lives to help reduce risk of infection and decrease the spread of COVID-19.
-The focus has been to keep ourselves and loved ones safe, so would taking a First Aid Course relate to the level of safety you want in your home?
+Over the course of the last year, we have all needed to adapt to the drastic changes to help reduce the risk of infection and decrease the spread of COVID-19.
+The focus has been to keep ourselves healthy and our family members safe.
+Would taking a First Aid Course to relate to the level of safety you want in your home make sense?
 You bet!
 We will tell you why.

 There are of course many preventative measures we can take to stop anyone from injuring themselves, but there are still accidents from time to time, even when we think we are being safe.

-Here’s the deal, we cut a finger on a freshly opened can lid, reach for a pot on the stove, forgetting that the handle is hot, or we turn our back for one second as our 6 year old leaps off the couch with total certainty that they can fly.
-Although these scenarios are not COVID-19 specific, the rate of injuries like these have increased because of the amount of time we are at home.
+Here’s the deal, we cut a finger on a freshly opened can lid, reach for a pot on the stove, forgetting that the handle is hot, or we turn our back for one second as our 6-year-old leaps off the couch with total certainty that they can fly.
+Although these scenarios are not COVID-19 specific, the rate of injuries like these has increased because of the amount of time we are at home.
 It’s as simple as that.

 Our First Aid Courses give you everything you need to know and the actions to take if something should happen that requires you to step in before help arrives.
 We hope that you are never in a position where you need to apply all of your knowledge.
 By simply knowing what to do in an emergency situation will make your home a safer place and give you the ability to confidently address all injuries from minor to severe.